 An Orbital sander is more expensive than a Palm sander.
 You can have a Palm sander under 50, whereas an Orbital budget starts ranging from 100.
-The Orbital sander comes at a steeper price because it has a wide range of facilities.
+The Orbital sander comes at a steeper price because it has many facilities.
 You can have a model that has an attractive warranty or lower grit.

 The Rigid R2601 5-inch Orbit Sander is above 50.
 It has a better dust collection feature, and the base offers a powerful grip to multiple grip points.
-The speed control dial that ranges from 7,000 to 12,000 gives you a fast experience.
+The speed control dial range from 7,000 to 12,000, giving you a fast experience.
 It has a limited three-year warranty (Source).